manufactured home with palm trees in charleston sc

 Liability Coverage

 Personal liability coverage is designed to help protect you if someone is injured on your property or you cause damage to someone else's property and a claim or lawsuit results.
 Common scenarios include a slip-and-fall on your steps or property damage caused by a household member.
-Liability coverage limits under a manufactured home policy vary by carrier.
+Liability coverage limits under a mobile or manufactured home policy vary by carrier.
 For homeowners with assets to protect, those limits may not be sufficient on their own.
 A personal umbrella policy can provide an additional layer of liability protection above your base policy limits.
 Terms and conditions vary by policy and carrier.

 Get My Manufactured Home Quoteabout Liability Coverage